All Episodes

 Yeah.

-Uh I s I assume you're talking about withdrawal.
+I assume you're talking about withdrawal.

-Yes, it's throwing up constantly.
+Yes, and throwing up constantly.

-Uh it is hell on earth.
+It is hell on earth.

 And opiate withdrawal is the absolute worst withdrawal.

-Naltrexone attap attaches to opiate receptors in the brain much faster and tighter and and stronger than opiates do, and it it basically flushes the opiates out of the brain and that go puts you into immediate withdrawal, but you are you are uh under anesthesia, so theoretically you don't feel it and you don't know it.
+And it basically flushes the opiates out of the brain and that puts you into immediate withdrawal, but you are under anesthesia.

-But that's what I was hoping you were under.
+Well, that's what I was hoping you were under.

-I hope I was hoping you didn't.
+I was hoping you were under.

-No, no, no, th don't the uh I don't know about anybody else, but it was not good for me.
+I don't know about anybody else, but it was not good for me.

-And buprenorphine you take in a reduced dosage according to the doctor's analysis of your circumstance over the course of anywhere from two weeks to a month.
+And buprenorphine, you take in a reduced dosage, according to the doctor's analysis of your circumstance, over the course of anywhere from two weeks to a month.

 And you reduce the dosage, they reduce it for you, and you step down, you step down.

-Uh the first five days I was in denial.
+The first five days I was in denial.

 I can't believe I'm here.